MicrosoftDocs/iis-docs/iis/web-hosting/getting-started/shared-hosting-content-map.md

 ---
-title: "Shared Hosting Content Map | Microsoft Docs"
+title: "Shared Hosting Content Map"
 author: walterov
-description: "As a hoster, you know that managing a shared hosting environment is about offering customers an inexpensive place to host their sites and services, while at..." ms.author: iiscontent
+description: "As a hoster, you know that managing a shared hosting environment is about offering customers an inexpensive place to host their sites and services, while at..." ms.date: 01/08/2009 ms.assetid: 45ffafee-6469-4be7-a648-da15d8ece438 msc.legacyurl: /learn/web-hosting/getting-started/shared-hosting-content-map msc.type: authoredcontent
-manager: soshir
-ms.date: 01/08/2009
-ms.topic: article
-ms.assetid: 45ffafee-6469-4be7-a648-da15d8ece438
-ms.technology: iis-hosting
-ms.prod: iis
-msc.legacyurl: /learn/web-hosting/getting-started/shared-hosting-content-map
-msc.type: authoredcontent
 ---